 Manuscript to Published Work, and everything in between.

-Musings of a Fantasy Author and Poet.
+Musings of an Author and Poet.

 Write your best story.
 Change your life.
 Astound the world.

 Writing, creativity, losing my spark and finding it again...